cferdinandi/adventure/content/gm.md

 House rules are strongly encouraged in Adventure.
 Here are some ideas you may want to adapt to your game.

-{{<details summary="Pets">}}
-For added fun, characters can have a pet that accompanies them on their adventures and helps them along the way.
-This can add a fun dimension to the game.
+{{<details summary="Pets." blurb="For added fun, characters can have a pet that accompanies them on their adventures and helps them along the way.">}}

 Pets can be small and sensible (a cat, dog, or woodland creature) or large and absurd (a dinosaur, dragon, or elephant).
 A player’s pet can be used to get them out of a tough situation, as a weapon in battle, or just for added flavor and interest in role playing.